Stanimir0/HistoricalApp/README.md

 dotnet build HistoricalApp/HistoricalApp.csproj -f net9.0-windows10.0.19041.0
 ```

-### 3) Run the Angular web site (for development)
+### 3) Run the web site (for development)

-Note: the `web/` site is a static Angular build (HTML/CSS/JS output).
+Note: the `web/` site is static HTML/CSS/JS.
 For easiest hosting, it can live in a separate repo that deploys to Cloudflare Pages or Firebase Hosting.

 From repo root: